 Time and Effort Reporting

-As a recipient of federal (and some state categorical grants, KCCD is required to maintain records which substantiate the dollar amount charged to the grant for work performed by faculty, staff and students.
+As a recipient of federal (and some state categorical grants) KCCD is required to maintain records which substantiate the dollar amount charged to the grant for work performed by faculty, staff and students.
 The PAR Form is not an HR form but a grant accounting form used to meet the requirements of time and effort reporting.
 In some cases a 100% certification can also be used.
-See APENDIX G for the forms and instructions.
+See APPENDIX G for the forms and instructions.

 Hiring Processes